 Costs can also be reduced with streamlined and automated processes.
 A customer can place an order in the middle of the night.
-As long as the order meets certain criteria such as sufficient credit and available stock, it can be processed in seconds and be waiting for fulfilment first thing in the morning.
+As long as the order meets certain criteria such as sufficient credit and available stock, it can be processed in seconds and be waiting for fulfillment first thing in the morning.

 Rob Williams says: “Since Cloudfy is a Cloud-based service a new ecommerce site can be launched in weeks rather than months and maintained with a monthly subscription, with minimal capital costs.”

 “We listen to our customers and, using our own experience, we are developing new features all the time.
 One of the unique things about Cloudfy is that it is multi-tenanted, so when we develop a new solution, everyone gets it – it’s evergreen.”